-Roots drops 10 per cent in TSX trading debut
+Roots battered on debut by tough retail conditions

-Shares of Canadian apparel company Roots Corp tumbled 10.2 per cent on their first trading day in Toronto on Wednesday after raising $200-million in an initial public offering, as a cut-throat retail market curbed investor demand.
+Canadian apparel company Roots Corp began life as a publicly listed company on Wednesday in Toronto on a grim note, as investors balked at buying into an industry beset by cut-throat competition and shrinking margins.

-The company, known for its trademark beaver logo, rustic casual wear and Canadian-made leather goods, opened down 4.2 per cent at $11.50 in Toronto, compared with its IPO price of $12, and slid further to $10.78 at 0953 EST.
+Shares of the company, known for its trademark beaver logo, rustic casual wear and Canadian-made leather goods, opened at $11.50, down 4.2 per cent from their initial public offering price of $12.
+They slumped 16.3 per cent from the IPO price to $10.05 at 1110 EST.

-The IPO price was below the marketing range of $14 to $16, underscoring Roots' modest growth outlook and broader challenges for brick-and-mortar retailers.
-The stock's early trading performance contrasted with the high-flying start of rival Canada Goose Holdings Inc. .
+Roots' IPO price was reduced from the marketing range of $14 to $16, underscoring the company's modest growth outlook and broader challenges for brick-and-mortar retailers.

-Roots, in its prospectus, said it had compound annual growth of about 14 per cent in 2014 to 2016.
-That lagged fashion retailer Aritzia Inc's 20 per cent rate over a similar period.
+Roots, in its prospectus, said it had compound annual growth in sales of about 14 per cent in 2014 to 2016.
+That lagged rival Canada Goose Holdings Inc.'s 38 per cent and fashion retailer Aritzia Inc's 20 per cent rate over a similar period.

-But it has fallen 21 per cent from its June peak, amid a challenging retail environment that has seen online operators claw market share from traditional retailers.
+Still, it has fallen 21 per cent from its June peak, slammed by the challenging retail environment, which most recently led to the collapse of department store chain Sears Canada.

-Canada Goose slipped 0.8 per cent to $25.92 in morning trading on Wednesday.
+Canada Goose fell 1.8 per cent to $25.65 in morning trading on Wednesday.
+Aritzia lost 0.4 per cent to $11.50, while the Toronto stock benchmark slipped 0.3 per cent.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.